 Regular Credit Courses Percent of Refund

 Prior to first day of semester or term 100%

-(less a \$5.00 service charge e)

 During first week of class 80%

 During second week of class 50%

-No refund after second wee k of class
+No refund after second week of class

-(Eight-week classes prorated d, including
+(Eight-week classes prorated, including

 summer session.)

-Any extraordinary circumstances involving tuition refund, including withdrawal during the semester for medical reasons, shall be brought to the attention of the Registrar.
+Any extraordinary circumstances involving tuition refund shall be brought to the attention of the Registrar.
 The Vice President of Student Affairs shall make the final decision on such tuition refund requests.